-Press the () button and select (), then press the () button.

-- Press the ▲▼ buttons or turn the 2 dial to select an option, then press the ⊕ button. - The setting will display on the screen.
+- After pressing the (button, press the buttons to select (c). - Select an option. - Press the ◀▶ buttons to select an option, then press the (button. - The setting will display on the screen.

-S Evaluative Suitable for standard shooting conditions, including back lit shots.
+Second Example 1 Second Example 1 Suitable for standard shooting conditions, including back lit shots.
 Automatically adjusts the exposure to match the shooting conditions.
 Center Weighted Avg.
-Averages the light metered from the entire frame, but gives greater weight to the center.
-Only meters within the [] (Spot AE Point frame) that appears at [•] Spot Only meters within the [] (Spot AE Point frame) that appears at the center of the screen.
+Center Averages the light metered from the entire frame, but gives greater weight to the center. [•] Spot Only meters within the [] (Spot AE Point frame) that appears at the center of the screen.